captn3m0/gothok/README.md

 2. Lookahead is a crucial part of the gameplay
 3. A reduced set of the game (no companion cards) is easily understandable

-I am using <https://jeffbradberry.com/posts/2015/09/intro-to-monte-carlo-tree-search/> as a base reference for the MCTS and the data structure implementation.
+I am using <https://jeffbradberry.com/posts/2015/09/intro-to-monte-carlo-tree-search/> as a base reference for the MCTS and the data structure implementatio

+## License

+All code is licensed under [MIT License](https://nemo.mit-license.org/)

 [rules]: https://images-cdn.fantasyflightgames.com/filer_public/07/d3/07d30fde-83cf-4de7-abde-3c3a08eacd02/handoftheking_rules_eng.pdf